 A title page is required as the first page of written material in every category.
-Your title page must include only the title of your entry, your name(s), the contest division and category in which you are entered, and applicable word counts.
-Your title page is not included in the word count.
-See below for examples of required title page elements for the paper, exhibit, performance, and documentary categories.
-See the NHD Rule Book p.
-34 for requirements for a website's home page.
+Your title page must include all and only of the following: title of your entry, your name(s), Division (Junior/Senior), Project Type (Individual/Group), Category, and applicable word counts.
+Your title page is not included in any word count.
+See below for examples of required title page elements for each category: